 16. I continue to serve on the JBVAMC Veterans and Family Advisory Council.
-I have proposed that the hospital conduct an oral cancer screening day, as was done at the Milwaukee VAMC, so the proposal is going through the channels.
+I have proposed that the hospital conduct an oral cancer screening day, as was done at the Milwaukee VAMC.
+Dr. Fulton, the JBVAMC Chief Dentist, replied, in writing, that it wasn't necessary, because it's part of the annual dental exam.
+I brought up the fact that most veterans are not eligible for dental care, so we will still try to get this screening, perhaps at our annual health fair.
+Our dental clinic is presently understaffed.